© Robert Cornea, Jan 2012

 convexity in hyperbolic space, geometric inequalities and other extremal problems.

+the CRM.
 You may find at the link above the videos of his three talks.
 The videos of the 2014 (Alessio Figalli) and

 2015 (André Neves) Nirenberg Lectures can also be accessed from the same link.

 Concordia's Department of Mathematics and Statistics has launched on October 11, 2015 a MATH CIRCLE for

 every Sunday of the 2015-2016 academic year.
 After a summer break, the math circle is resuming its activities